openstack-archive/python-tempestconf/doc/source/admin/admin_usage.rst

       username: admin

 .. note::
-    More about accounts file can be in our documentation about `Usage with tempest accounts file`_
+    More about accounts file can be found in our documentation about `Usage with tempest accounts file`_

     .. _Usage with tempest accounts file: ../user/usage.html#usage-with-tempest-accounts-file